sourceryinstitute/Scientific-Software-Design/README.txt

   3. Portland Group (pgfortran),
   4. Numerical Algorithms Group (nagfor)
   5. Intel (ifort)
-  6. GNU (gfortran)*
+  6. GNU (gfortran)
 Most compilers not listed above do not support a sufficient number of Fortran 2003 features to compile most code in the book.
-If your compiler is listed above but you are unable to compile the code in ssdSource, please update to the latest version of your compiler and retry before reporting the bug to rouson@stanford.edu.
+If your compiler is listed above but you are unable to compile the code in ssdSource, please update to the latest version of your compiler and retry before reporting the bug to damian@sourceryinstitute.org.

-The Cray and Intel compilers fully support the Fortran 2008 parallel programming features needed to build the coarray example in Chapter 12.
-Also, the GNU Fortran compiler version 4.9 (pre-release at the time of this writing) supports the coarray syntax and can produce a single-image executable withi the -fcoarray=single flag.
+Additionally, the Cray and Intel compilers and the GNU 5.0 compiler fully support the Fortran 2008 parallel programming features needed to build the coarray example in Chapter 12.
+Producing parallel executables with GNU Fortran requires building and linking to an OpenCoarrays (http://opencoarrays.org) transport layer.
-We encourage users interested in having multi-image (parallel) support in gfortran to consider contributing to the open-source gfortran project in the form of development time, test codes, or funding.
-Please email rouson@stanford.edu if you are interested in assisting.

-*The only features used in this book that are not supported by GNU Fortran 4.9 relate to the following two gfortran bugs:
-1. Bug 47545: This prevents compiling with deferred-length components.
-A workaround is provided in chapter02/figure2.4/gfortran_oo_hello_world.F90.
-2. Bug 45170 (comment 9): This presumably precludes returning character variables with allocatable lengths.
-The CMake scripts will disable the compilation of the offending codes when building with gfortran.